alfredlua/assistant-aura/readme.md

 This is an attempt to reimplement Claude computer use but with Gemini.

 Updates:
+- 17/1/2015: I added support for Claude 3 Haiku (to keep cost low).
 - 14/1/2025: I created a basic terminal-based chat app that can visit websites (and websites within websites) and summarize them.
 It has several tools: visit a URL, scrape a URL with Beautiful Soup into a temp file, parse a file with an LLM, and take a screenshot.

 ---